RioTwWks/TBPgoogleSheets/README.md

 ## Install

-To install the necessary dependencies, run the following commands:
+🛠️To install the necessary dependencies, run the following commands:

 ```bash
 pip install -r requirements.txt
 ```

-requirements.txt it contains the following dependencies:
+⚙️requirements.txt it contains the following dependencies:

 ```
 aiogram==3.13.1